sixhobbits/coding-with-replit/manuscript/building-a-crm-app-with-nodejs-repl-it-and-mongo-db.md

 })
 ```
 * **Line 1** defines a new route that listens for an HTTP 'POST' request at `/create`.
 * **Line 2** connects to the database.
-This happens asynchronously, so we define a callback function that will be called once the connection is done.
+This happens asynchronously, so we define a callback function that will be called once the connection is made.
 * **Line 3** creates a new collection of customers.
 Collections in MongoDB are similar to Tables in SQL.
 * **Line 5** defines customer data that will be inserted into the collection.
 This is taken from the incoming request.
 The form data is parsed using the parsers that we defined earlier and is then placed in the `req.body` variable for us to use in the code.
 * **Line 6** inserts the customer data into the collection.
 This also happens asynchronously, and so we define another callback function that will get an error if an error occurred, or the response if everything happened successfully.